Moment to Shine.

 Definitely a sight to see.

-marieattackk asked: it is safe to say that I want to be you right now, I hope you're having fun it looks like fun!
+marieattackk said: it is safe to say that I want to be you right now, I hope you're having fun it looks like fun!

 Haha it’s so safe to say that!
 The weather’s been absolutely amazing (I heard that FL weather has been pretty crappy lately -_-) and the scenery here is just entirely unbelievable.
 I seriously never want to leave and there’s so much that I won’t be able to see.
 You should definitely venture to Ireland if you get the chance. (: